to the website of the International Commission for the Protection of the Rhine.

 This report presents an overview over ecological improvement along the River Rhine and its present chemical water quality.
 Furthermore, it contains a survey of the implementation of the Action Plan on Floods.

 During the last years, the water quality of the Rhine and of many of its tributaries has been distinctly improved by reducing the inputs of pollutants and nutrients of industrial and municipal origin.
 However, micro-pollutants are a new challenge for water protection.

-240. Strategy towards Avoiding and Reducing Micropollutants of Diffuse Origin Based on the Example of Plant Protection Products
+240. Strategy for Avoiding and Reducing Micropollutants of Diffuse Origin, Based on the Case Study of Plant Protection Products

 This text ist only available in German, French und Dutch.

 In the Plenary Session, the President of the ICPR annually reports on the most important activities of the Commission...

 To determine the effects of measures on flood risk the ICPR has developed a method which was integrated into a...